kissmetrics/km-support/_posts/2012-10-19-local-development.md

 ## What should I do?

+First, really consider creating a new, separate site in your KM account so that you keep your testing data out of live, production data.

-We need a domain on which to set cookies, which you can do in one of two ways:
+We will also need a domain on which to set cookies, which you can do in one of two ways:

 * Set up a local development domain.
 For example, edit `/etc/hosts` to include a line like `127.0.0.1  myproject.dev`.
 * Use `http://myproject.localhacks.com/`, which has a wildcard A record pointing to `127.0.0.1`.

+Alternatively, you can replace the last two lines of our JavaScript snippet with the following, to prevent our script from loading locally altogether.
+However, this prevents any events from occurring, even if you are testing your API calls:

+{% highlight js %}
+// Don't load KM locally
+if (!window.location.host.match(/localhost/)) {
+  _kms('//i.kissmetrics.com/i.js');
+  _kms('//doug1izaerwt3.cloudfront.net/' + _kmk + '.1.js');
+}
+{% endhighlight %}